 Four Cheese Gnocchi

 - 1 cup Milk or Cream

-- 2 tbsp Semi-Hard Cheese, such as Gouda or Gruyere, grated
+- 2 tablespoon Semi-Hard Cheese, such as Gouda or Gruyere, grated

-- 1 tbsp Soft Cheese, such as Brie, Stracchino, Taleggio, cream cheese, etc
+- 1 tablespoon Soft Cheese, such as Brie, Stracchino, Taleggio, cream cheese, etc

 - Black Pepper

 - Boil the potatoes until they become fork tender (about 20-30 minutes, depending on the size).